hemanth/functional-programming-jargon/readme.md

 ## Purity

-> A function is said to be pure if the return value is only determined by its input values, without any side effects.
+> A function is pure if the return value is only determined by its input values, and does not produce side effects.

 ```js
 let greet = "yo";